Throne of Ahaz was one of the better black metal bands to emerge from

 as the album may have been more widely regarded had it been released on time.

-"Northern Thrones" begins the album with typical Scandinavian Black Metal riffs and
+"Northern Thrones" begins the album with typical Scandinavian black metal riffs

 melodies and old school thrash riffs, along with several drum beats that wouldn't be out of place on an old Venom or Mercyful